tamaskenez/nmt/README.md

 #include "<build>/generated/nmt/public/BarFactory.h"
 #include "non-nmt-header.h"
 #include <string>
+namespace foo::bar {
 #include "<src>/Foo.h"
+}
 ```

 - A GUI app helps creating and managing the language entities and writing the annotations.

 ## Development status

 The `nmt` command-line tool is working: it parses the source files and creates the boilerplate headers and cpp files.
+Namespace support is not implemented yet.

 The development of the GUI tool has just started.
-We're dogfooding the `nmt` tool by writing most of the GUI app in nmt-style single-language-entity headers.
+I'm dogfooding the `nmt` tool by writing most of the GUI app in nmt-style single-language-entity headers.

 ## Targets